Stalker Movies: Obsessive Lovers, Friends and Killer Creeps

 With a budget of $4 million and 25 days to shoot, this film grossed $14 million upon opening.

 Jennifer Lopez plays a high-school teacher named Claire who is separated from her husband after she discovered he cheated on her.
 A muscular and attractive young man (Ryan Guzman) moves in next door, and they eventually have sex.
-But the boy next door can’t leave her alone, and the film becomes a gender-swap version of Play Misty for Me and Fatal Attraction.
+But the boy next door won’t leave her alone, and the film becomes a gender-swap version of Play Misty for Me and Fatal Attraction.

 13 Cameras (2015)